MiRO92/uYou-for-YouTube/README.md

 Download the IPA file from releases and follow one of the options below:
 * (Option 1) [Sideloading with Sideloadly](#sideloading-with-sideloadly).
 * (Option 2) [Sideloading with AltStore](#sideloading-with-altstore).
+* (Option 3) You can get a paid subscription from a signing store where you can download the latest uYou directly from your device and have it available for 1 year instead of 7 days.
+I recommend using [https://flekstore.com](https://flekstore.com/uYou) since they always have the latest official IPA from this page.

 ### Sideloading (TrollStore)